splunk/observability-workshop/docs/module2/muting.md

 ![List muted rule](../images/module2/alert-muted.png){: .zoom}

-You won't be receiving any email notifications from you Detector until you resume notifications again.
+You won't be receiving any email notifications from you detector until you resume notifications again.
 Let's now see how to do that!

 ---